ObelusFamily/Anythink-Market-lu3gx/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
 I think it's worth documenting the steps needed to install and run the repo on a new machine?_

+Steps to run repo -
+1. git clone the repo into your local machine.
+2. Install Docker on your local machine.
+3. Move to the repo root folder and run docker steps on it.
+4. Docker-compose up